scipy/scipy/doc/source/tutorial/ndimage.rst

 a *cval* parameter that gives a constant value in case that the {'constant'}
 mode is used.

-    The :func:`geometric_transform` function applies an arbitrary geometric transform to the input.
+    The :obj:`geometric_transform` function applies an arbitrary geometric transform to the input.
 The given *mapping* function is called at each point in the output to find the corresponding coordinates in the input. *mapping* must be a callable object that accepts a tuple